-Entities and a Semantic Search Engine
+Entities and Semantic SEO

 In 2012 Google expanded the information found in Freebase and gave us search results that provided more information about entities that appear in queries, or at least the entities that Google knows about and may have included in the knowledge graph.
 (See: How Google’s Knowledge Graph works)

 We can see more information about entities in knowledge panels, often following knowledge templates based on the type of entity that those are about.
 For local business entities, we will often see sentiment-based reviews about those businesses.
 We can also be given query revisions related to the entities displayed in the panels.
-Knowledge panels often tell us about query log information about other entities that “people also search for.”
+Knowledge panels often tell us query log information about other entities that “people also search for.”

 Providing More Information about Entities by Site Owners Using Schema

-Knowledge Growing On the Web in Semantic SEO
+Knowledge Growing On the Web in Semantic SEO?

-Expanding Meaning by Rewriting Queries
+Expanding Meanings for Answers by Rewriting Queries

-Back in 2003 Google started rewriting queries that people performed by replacing synonyms for words.
+In 2003 Google started rewriting queries that people performed by replacing synonyms for words.

 SERPs Augmented with Knowledge Results